nauatlakatl/clean-node-api/Notes.md

 A git "commit-msg" hook for linting your git commit message against the popular Angular Commit Message Guidelines.
 As a hook it will run at every committing to make sure that the message to commit is valid against the conventions.
 If not the commit will be aborted.

+---

+## validator

+A library of string validators and sanitizers

 # FILES

 ## npmrc